Molecule-Serverless/molecule-artifact/README.md

 **How to parse the data:**
 The above figure shows the DAG latencies in Molecule, which can achieves <1 ms.
-This confirms the claims in the paper that IPC-based DAG communication can achieve significant lower latency (about 100--500us in most cases) compared with baseline.
+As the Fig-9(b) in the paper presents the communication latencies of existing serverless platforms, e.g., both Lambda and OpenWhisk requires >10ms latencies, the evaluated data confirms the claims in the paper that IPC-based DAG communication can achieve significant lower latency (about 100--500us in most cases) compared with baseline.